ruslander/NanoCluster/readme.md

 - a set of endpoints are mutating the same state and you want to allow just one
 - you want to enforce authority or to coordinate a set of services
+- implementing Bully algorithm is not your competitive advantage
 - Zookeeper is an overkill

 All the boilerplate code is encapsulated in the implementation details which we took care of.